mar0093/featherstream/content/api/ig/using-api/_index.md

 Here we disclose how to gather historical data, pricing data & how to make trades.
 The examples below are executed with a training account.

+Using the [**API Companion**](https://labs.ig.com/sample-apps/api-companion/index.html) also allows us to test a lot of scripts we see here below.

 ---

 ### Historical Data